-A cover letter is required for consideration of this position and is to be attached as the first page of your resume.
-This should specifically describe your past experience as a health data analyst and also include an example of one research publication for which you performed the data management or analysis.
-Please be prepared to provide programming code samples upon request.
-You will also be asked to complete a data management task in order to demonstrate competency.
+A cover letter is required for consideration of this position and is to be attached as the first page of your resume, and should specifically describe your past experience as a data analyst and also include an example of one research publication for which you performed the data management or analysis.
+Please be prepared to provide programming code samples, if requested.
+Also, you will be asked to complete a data management and analysis task to demonstrate competency.
 Please provide a list of up to 3 professional references.

 CHARACTERISTIC DUTIES AND RESPONSIBILITIES